oregenal/mexel/README.md

 Interview exercise.

 ## Idea.
-- Console batch programm, that aceept the file, and spit the result in standart output.
+- Console batch program, that accept the <csv> file, and spit the result in standard output.
-- Format of the accepted file - CSV.
+- It's accept mathematical formulas, even nested ones.